 For the first time in the U.S., the traveling exhibition “The Colourful World Beyond the Seven Hills” invites people to experience or re-experience the tradition of folktale illustration of Grimm Brothers’ tales from Germany, Austria and Switzerland.
 Posters of illustrations from the book collections of the International Youth Library in Munich, Germany, are now available for viewing in the Worlds of Words Center of Global Literacies and Literatures of the UArizona College of Education.
 Read More…

 Worlds of Words acquired original illustrations from 55 picturebooks after a recent crowdfunding campaign and donations of art by Mary J. Wong and others.
 The new pieces are from classic, award-winning, and global children’s literature and include works by illustrators visiting for the Tucson Festival of Books.
 Read More…

 See our complete listing of all WOW News announcements.

 This month, Kathy Short explores the wonders of the Tucson Festival of Books, including a look at the line up of authors, illustrators, and events for 2024 focused on the children and teen’s portion of the festival.
 Read how authors and illustrators are able to connect with readers through panels and activities, encouraging all ages to cultivate of love of creating.
 The festival is also a great opportunity to meet new authors and illustrators who have published their debut novels and picturebooks.

 See our complete listing of all WOW Currents entries.

-∞ WOW Stories and WOW Review are accepting submissions.
-Our two online journals are available to you without subscription, membership, or fee requirements.
+∞ WOW Stories, WOW Review and WOW Libros are accepting submissions.
+Our online journals are available to you without subscription, membership or fee requirements.
 We are proud to offer these journals and want to hear from you.
-E-mail us with questions, feedback, and submissions.
+E-mail us with questions, feedback and submissions.